GhennadiiMir/poml/ROADMAP.md

 ---

-**Last Updated**: August 21, 2025 - Utility Components and Template Engine Implementation Complete
+**Last Updated**: December 10, 2024 - Schema Compatibility and New Components Implementation Complete
 **Next Review**: When advanced features are implemented